Part of the Abuse Team

-Thomas is a Senior Solicitor in the Child Abuse team at Bolt Burdon Kemp having joined the firm in March 2018.
+Thomas is a senor associate in the Abuse team at Bolt Burdon Kemp having joined the firm in March 2018.

 Thomas also represents many former residents of Shirley Oaks Children’s Home and is experienced in making applications under Lambeth Children’s Home Redress Scheme as well as pursuing civil claims against the council.

 In the landmark case of A v Watchtower EWHC 1722 (QB), the first judgment against the Jehovah’s Witnesses in the UK for sexual abuse, Thomas assisted in bringing this case to court.

 Previously, Thomas successfully represented hundreds of claimants injured in the course of their employment, acting for both private clients and trade union members.

 Thomas is extremely passionate about his work and committed to getting the best possible results for his clients.
 Thomas believes excellent client care is paramount, approaching every case with the sensitivity and the understanding required.
 Thomas is a strong litigator and fights to obtain the maximum damages for all of his clients as well as ensuring that they have the support needed throughout the entire litigation process.